C-Pro/pgdocgen/README.md

 * input_ext - extension of input files.
 You can really comment code in any language using this syntax, maybe you'll want to change this parameter to something other than 'sql' :)
 * output_dir - where pgdocgen will output html documentation
 * project_name - this will be used for page titles
+* default_schema - is used for functions created without implicitly specifying schema (eg. via search_path) if not set "public" will be used

 #### Usage: